 - Prepare detailed financial models and forecasts.

-- Seek professional advice to ensure your legal and financial setup is clean.
+- Seek professional advice to ensure your legal and financial setup is clean and to avoid edtech fundraising mistakes.

 Another valuable resource focuses on the legal aspects of edtech startup fundraising, addressing critical regulatory considerations that influence financial strategies.
 Compliance is a cornerstone of successful fundraising, and this resource provides a thorough legal overview to ensure startups navigate these complexities effectively.